Wrongful Termination Laws in Pennsylvania

 Several legal remedies are available in a wrongful termination lawsuit.
 The options include reinstatement, back pay and lost benefits, and damages or a combination of them:

-• Reinstatement: The court may order your employer to reinstate you to your previous position.
+The court may order your employer to reinstate you to your previous position.
 While potentially beneficial, assess whether returning to the workplace is feasible or desirable.
 For example, if the relationship between the employer and employee is strained, other legal remedies could be better options.

-• Back pay and lost benefits: The court may order the employer to pay lost wages and benefits if they are found liable for unlawful termination.
+The court may order the employer to pay lost wages and benefits if they are found liable for unlawful termination.
 Back pay is the wages you would have earned if you had remained in the position.
 Lost benefits are the privileges or perks attached to your position in the workplace, like health insurance and retirement contributions.
+The start date for this pay would be your termination date, and the end date would be the day the settlement is reached.

 How Can Weisberg Cummings Help?